Kiting Accessories, Materials

 • Spinnable reels.
 These use the same principle as traditional Asian reels, where a spindle allows the flyer to rapidly let out line.
 Without too much tension in the line, it can be reeled in quickly too by spinning the spindle.

 • Crankable, braked reels.
 These cost a bit more, particularly those that run on bearings!
 A crank allows rapid and positive winding of line in or out.
 The brake can slow the letting-out speed or even lock the line completely.
-Top of the range models even feature a bell and a whistle.
+Top-of-the-range models even feature a bell and a whistle.
 Just kidding!

 A note about those simplest reels and winders.
 Some of these are designed for quick letting-out of line.
 For example, even our 2-Skewer designs are relatively small, and hence it's practical to let line out quickly by just letting it come off the winder as fast as the wind carries the kite away.
 The winder is designed to let the loops of line slip straight off, when the winder is held a particular way.
 Some circular reels operate in a similar way.